JunganSe/J-Rdp/Readme.md

 By default, one .log file will be generated per day in the "Logs" folder.\
 Read them with a text editor such as notepad, or your favourite log reader.

-A simplified log can also be opened in console, available in the menu.\
+A simplified log can also be opened in a console window, available in the tray menu.\
 To open the log console automatically when the app is run, use the `-ShowConsole` argument.